-The following article has been published with kind permission from Lew Mills, PhD MFT, a Bay Area psychotherapist working with Attention Deficit in Adults.
+The following article has been published with kind permission from Lew Mills, PhD MFT, a Bay Area psychotherapist who worked with Attention Deficit in Adults.

 The primary cognitive liability for people with ADHD is in the reduced capacity of their executive functioning.
 Having difficulty with planning, prioritizing, and tracking makes it especially difficult to tackle what are here called “tedious” tasks.
 Frequently the problems with tedious tasks are interpreted as time management problems or as procrastination.
 But I suggest that they should be addressed with strategies of “tedium management.”